hansrwindhoff/reactFundamentalTscFromEgghead/README.md

-Started converting some lession to typescript
+Started converting some of the egghead lessions to typescript
 ---

 ```bash